 Dubai has become a global city from its roots as a fishing settlement on the banks of a water inlet.
 This estuary, now called Creek, existed from times unknown.
 Some even argue that it once extended as far as Al Ain.

-History of modern Dubai began when the Bani Yas tribe settled near the creek.
+The history of modern Dubai began when the Bani Yas tribe settled near the creek.
 Reminiscent of their early settlement is still seen here.

-What is a Dhow
+What is a Dhow Cruise

 The method used for the construction of dhows is also unique to itself.
 Unlike other boats, their hulls are made of stitched together wooden planks.